ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Goerli {#goerli}

 Goerli is a proof-of-stake testnet.
-It is expected to be maintained long-term as a stable testnet for application developers.
+Goerli will be maintained long term, and is recommended for stakers to test protocol upgrades and developers who want to interact with a large existing state.
 Before its testnet merge, Goerli was a proof-of-authority testnet.

 - [Website](https://goerli.net/)
 - [GitHub](https://github.com/goerli/testnet)